JeroenDM/sampling_based_tube_following/README.md

 ```

 Here you change the string `/home/jeroen/Documents/gitlab/planar_python_robotics` to where you put the unzipped folder.
-In the best version of the future, this will not be necessary anymore and you can just intall the package using `pip install ppr`.
+(In the best version of the future, this will not be necessary anymore and you can just intall the package using `pip install ppr`.
 But where not there yet.
-Although the present is also pretty good, as the sun is shining outside when I'm typing this.
+Although the present is also pretty good, as the sun is shining outside when I'm typing this.)

 ## Running the scripts

 The scripts starting with `plot_` are for, you guessed it, plotting stuff.
 The default figures are already in the folder `figure/`.
 Other scripts run simulations and save the data in the folder `data`.
-One exception is the script `fixed_sampling.py`, which used the table template to generate `table_1.tex`.
+A special case is the script `fixed_sampling.py`, which used the table template to generate `table_1.tex`.
 I made a figure showing how scripts and data files are related.
 ![nice picture](figure/script_relation.png)